gjwdyk/AWS-Lambda-in-CloudFormation/S3Bucket/README.md

 ```

 This approach is NOT the best approach, but it is the simplest one with some trade-off, where the main process in most cases wait excessively too long, as the configured timeout duration needs to cater cases where the respond comes a bit later than usual.
-For this simple example, where the Lambda Function is needed only during CloudFormation Stack Creation (which already takes a lot of time), the constant wait period of Lambda Function is quite negligible, and therefore fits into the purpose.